Published On: November 13, 2025 | Last Updated: December 16, 2025

 Explore the list of steps to learn how supply chain finance works for smooth operations:

-1. Purchase and Invoice Generation
+- Purchase and Invoice Generation

 The process begins when the supplier delivers goods or services to the buyer and issues an invoice for the transaction.
-This invoice is uploaded or integrated into the supply chain finance platform for processing.
+This invoice is uploaded or integrated into the supply chain finance platform for processing. - Invoice Approval

 The buyer reviews and approves the invoice within the SCF system.
-Once approved, the invoice becomes an eligible asset for early payment, backed by the buyer’s creditworthiness.
+Once approved, the invoice becomes an eligible asset for early payment, backed by the buyer’s creditworthiness. - Financing by a Third Party

 The buyer pays the lender the entire invoice amount by the specified due date.
-It allows the buyer to extend payment terms while preserving the supplier's cash flow.
+It allows the buyer to extend payment terms while preserving the supplier's cash flow. - Transaction Completion

-After money arrives, the transaction is finalized.
+After the money arrives, the transaction is finalized.
 The customer keeps lengthier payment terms, the supply gains quicker liquidity, and the financial institution receives only a small profit for helping with the transaction.

 Who Are The Key Participants In The Supply Chains?